 In 2010 he started Rise Up Australia Party and intends to carry his passion for Australia into the Political arena.

 In the 2013 federal election Rise up Australia Party contested seats in almost every state and territory in Australia, standing 93 candidates, 77 in the lower house and 16 in the upper house.
-Dr Nalliah has successfully lobbied the current coalition government now lead by Prime Minister Scot Morrison in changing the name of our immigration department from immigration and multicultural affairs to immigration and border protection.
+Dr Nalliah has successfully lobbied the former coalition government now lead by Prime Minister Scott Morrison in changing the name of our immigration department from immigration and multicultural affairs to immigration and border protection.
 He is currently a major voice against Multiculturalism and the Islamisation of the West.

 Connect with Danny Nalliah: